timharek/timharek.no/content/blog/2023-08-31-2023-august-recently.md

 +++
 title = "August 2023"
-description = "What I've been up to since July."
+description = "What I've been up to since July." updated = 2023-10-04
 [taxonomies]
 tags = ["Recently", "100 days to offload"]
 +++

 This month was been a big one!
 I did a complete rewrite of my website of my website using Deno and Fresh.
-I also started in a new job, at Value Group.
+I also started in a new job, at Value Tech.
 And to top it all, I became a dad!
 So yeah, this month has been quite something.

 ## 💪 Health